lsolbach/CljBase/README.md

 CljLibrary
 ==============
-The CljLibrary is a library for clojure providing convenience functions with no other dependencies.
+The CljLibrary is a library for clojure providing convenience functions with no other dependencies than clojure itself.

 Author/Project Lead
 ------------